Quickbick/TabletopTracker/fxproject/src/test/java/com/TestSuite.md

   * Expected: getCurrentTurnCreatures() should wrap around to the first group.
   * Expected: getRoundNumber() should increment.
   * Expected: Conditions on creatures in the last group should be decremented.

+## S5 Pairwise Integration Test 2
+* C40 SortByInitiative - No Groups
+  * Create new CreatureDao
+  * Add three creatures with different types
+  * SortByInitiative
+  * Expected: Each list in groupedTurnCreatures has a length = 1
+* C41 SortByInitiative - Groups
+  * Create new CreatureDao
+  * Add three ally creatures
+  * SortByInitiative
+  * Expected: The list in groupedTurnCreatures has length = 3